gabgg71/tablero-interactivo/README.md

 ## Features

 This interactive board has features such as:
-Free drawing options
+* Free drawing options
-- Set color
+    * Set color
-- Line thickness
+    * Line thickness
-Writing options
+* Writing options
-- Font type
+    * Font type
-- Font size
+    * Font size
-Background options
+* Background options
-- Apply color
+    * Apply color
-- Reset to default values
+    * Reset to default values
-Eraser options
+* Eraser options
-- Eraser thickness
+    * Eraser thickness
-- Wipe whiteboard (erases everything on the whiteboard, retains the selected background color)
+    * Wipe whiteboard (erases everything on the whiteboard, retains the selected background color)
-- Partial erase
+    * Partial erase with cursor
-Shape tracing options
+    * Erase selected area
-- Shape tracing
+* Shape tracing options
-- Fill shape
+    * Shape tracing
-- Shape border
+    * Fill shape
-Multimedia options
+    * Shape border
-- Image resizing
+* Multimedia options
-- Image scrolling
+    * Image resizing
-Configuration options
+    * Image scrolling
-- Shape configuration
+* Configuration options
-- Style configuration
+    * Shape configuration
-Questions
+    * Style configuration
-Information about how to use certain features
+* Solved questions about how to use some features

 ## How To Use